MattDEV02/MarketNexus/README.md

 - **Tested:** The project is tested with Junit tests.

-- **Modularity:** The project is divided in many logic modules, packages, fragments and directories.
+- **Modularity:** The project is divided in many logic modules, packages, fragments, directories and global variables...

 - **Tooltips guide Display:** There are many tooltips and popups that guide the User in the site.
 There is also a FAQs page.